Shod or barefoot; which running style is best according to the NY Times?

-Shod (with shoes) or barefoot, forefoot strike, midfoot strike or heel strike is an a discussion that has been gaining popularity.
-A NY Times article explores this concept using history and our knowledge of who ran barefoot, how fast they ran and more.
+Shod (with shoes) or barefoot, forefoot strike, midfoot strike or heel strike is a discussion that has been gaining popularity.
+A NY Times article explores this concept using history and our knowledge of who ran barefoot, how fast they ran, and more.

 Of course, with asymmetry comes mechanical adaptations from the fascial system that affect the upper body as well.
-Since all this motion transfers through the core muscles and its surrounding fascia, the more asymmetrical the person is built, whether they walk or run shod or not, the body will adapt by distorting the core which increases over and under striding, distorting the distribution of forces from the core to the legs (core should fire and stabilize first, then the legs), resulting in gait related issues no matter whether you run shod or not.
-Since we are agreeably all built differently, we must keep an open mind and taylor shoe or non shoe recommendations and everything in between to the individual and how they are built.
+Since all these motion transfers through the core muscles and its surrounding fascia, the more asymmetrical the person is built, whether they walk or run shod or not, the body will adapt by distorting the core which increases over and under striding, distorting the distribution of forces from the core to the legs (core should fire and stabilize first, then the legs), resulting in gait-related issues no matter whether you run shod or not.
+Since we are agreeably all built differently, we must keep an open mind and tailor shoe or nonshoe recommendations and everything in between to the individual and how they are built.

 With this line of thought, it may be quite appropriate to take a minimalist shoe and put in a small insert which reduces overpronation and adds symmetry for some, while others may run or perceive they run better barefoot, while others, may run better shod and yet others may be best shod with an orthosis (straight lasted shoe with a custom orthosis).]

 Read the NY Times article which makes some valid points.

 Is There One Right Way to Run?